Drone Surveys & Inspection North Wales

 In terms of outdoor use, many organised or charitable events are using drones on a more regular basis and it is important that operators should be aware of their legal responsibilities.

-Care and attention is required when operating drones in the mountains due to the high number of walkers.
+Care and attention are required when operating drones in the mountains due to the high number of walkers.
 In terms of Snowdon, all the access routes (which are all Public Rights of Way) to and from the summit are geographically very narrow linear corridors with high numbers of walkers.
 The summit area in particular can become congested especially during the summer months.
 More than one drone flying around within close proximity of another may give rise to serious concern in terms of public safety.

-Please bear in mind that there may also be other aircraft in the area at low level such as search and rescue helicopters or those used for military training purposes.
+Please bear in mind that there may also be other aircraft in the area at a low level such as search and rescue helicopters or those used for military training purposes.
 Operators and organisers should therefore think carefully when operating drones and their potential for causing serious injury and your subsequent potential liabilities.

 Using Drones for Commercial Purposes